shunxiangg/FED_10270399D_AngShunXiang_Assg1_website/README.md

 Figma Link: [(https://www.figma.com/design/mVbceNVO3Hkt7LkwaJXwlS/FED_AngShunXiang?t=PFJn94sFUJRxUmaA-1)]

 ## Features
+### Existing Features
+- **Vintage Color Scheme** - Brings out the feeling of old-school design with bold and vibrant hues.
+- **Retro Fonts** - Uses vintage typography that evokes nostalgia, creating a cohesive retro look.
+- **Interactive Elements** - Includes engaging buttons, animations and a spinning retro disk.
 - **Vintage items**: Old items, Music, img, etc
 - **Retro Fonts**: Classic fonts that give the website an authentic retro feel.
 - **Vintage Color Scheme**: Some vintage colors.
 - **Interactive Elements**: Fun and engaging interactive elements.
 - **Animation Emelemts**: Fun animations.

-### Existing Features
-- **Vintage Color Scheme** - Brings out the feeling of old-school design with bold and vibrant hues.
-- **Retro Fonts** - Uses vintage typography that evokes nostalgia, creating a cohesive retro look.
-- **Interactive Elements** - Includes engaging buttons, animations and a spinning retro disk.

-### Features Left to Implement
+- **Add to Cart**: Total amount increases when item is added to cart
+- **Background Music**: ALERT - music may be loud
+- **Volume Slider**: Adjust volume to user liking
+- **Clickable Gallery**: When songs in the gallery are clicked song will be played
 - **Responsive Design** - Currently, the design is optimized for desktop.
 Future versions will include responsiveness for mobile devices.
+- **Songs & Videos** - Short songs and videos are able to be pushed

+### Features Left to Implement
+- **Long Songs & Videos** - Currently facing difficulties uploading songs and videos to git hub ERROR:[file size too big]
 - **User Login System** - Plan to implement user authentication for a personalized experience.
 - **More Items** - Expand the gallery to include more retro collectibles from the '80s and '90s.
-- **Songs & Videos** - Currently facing difficulties uploading songs and videos to git hub ERROR:[file size too big]
 - **Payment page** - A payment page where users can add up the total amount for items bought and display them in the store, you would follow these steps using JavaScript and DOM manipulation methods like getElementById or querySelector.

 ## Technologies Used